The Game Awards: Background

 In 1994, Canadian games journalist Geoff Keighley had been part of the first televised awards show for video games, Cybermania '94.
 Keighley, as a teenager, had been brought on to help write material for the celebrity hosts such as William Shatner and Leslie Nielsen.
 The show was not considered successful, aimed more for comedy than celebration, but it prompted him to develop something akin to the Academy Awards for video games later in his career.

 Keighley had subsequently worked on the Spike Video Game Awards (VGA), which ran from 2003 to 2013.
 The show was broadcast on Spike TV near the end of each calendar year, and was designed to honor video games released during that year.
 Keighley served as the producer and often host for these shows.
 While the network had shown strong support for the award show through 2012, having brought Samuel L. Jackson to host the show, Keighley found Spike less interested in pursuing the 2013 show, partially due to the network seeking less male-oriented programming.
 Spike opted to rename the awards from VGA to VGX as to reflect that they wanted to focus more on next-generation games that were being ushered in by the onset of the eighth generation of consoles, as well as bringing comedian Joel McHale to co-host alongside Keighley.
 Additionally, the show was reduced to a one-hour presentation, which was first streamed online before airing on television.
 The 2013 show was considered to be disappointing and aimed as a more commercial work rather than a celebration of video game achievements.
 Spike offered to continue the show in 2014, but would be limited to streaming media rather than broadcast; Keighley declined, and Spike's show was discontinued.

 Keighley worked with several entities within the industry, including console hardware manufacturers Sony, Microsoft, and Nintendo, and several large publishers, to financially back and craft a new awards show, the Game Awards.
 He invested around of his own personal funds to support the new show, and was able to secure space at The AXIS theater in Las Vegas for hosting the live event.
-Without a broadcaster, Keighley and the other producers agreed to live stream the show on the consoles' networks and on Valve's Steam service to be able to reach a much larger audience than Spike TV previously had.
+Without a broadcaster, Keighley and the other producers agreed to livestream the show on the consoles' networks and on Valve's Steam service to be able to reach a much larger audience than Spike TV previously had.